Signed Into Law

 Which agencies enforce SB2196?

-SB2196 is enforced by Texas Magistrates/Criminal Courts and Law Enforcement Agencies.
+SB2196 is enforced by Law Enforcement Agencies and Texas Magistrates/Criminal Courts.

 Q

-The compliance urgency for SB2196 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB2196 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q